PaU1570/pauluv.com/nirepage/content/technology/server_build/server_build_en.md

   - hardware
 ---

 As the first blog post on this website, I thought it would be fitting for it to be about the infrastructure on which everything runs.
-From the hardware to the software and everything in between, this post is a comprehensive guide to the inner and outer workings of this server, henceforth to be referred to as GureServer (Basque for 'OurServer', _USSR anthem softly plays in the background_).
+From the hardware to the software and everything in between, this post is a comprehensive guide to the inner and outer workings of this server, henceforth to be referred to as GureServer (Basque for 'OurServer', _USSR anthem strengthens in the background_).
 Let's get started, shall we?

 ## Hardware
 This server, far from being some fancy homelab with server-grade hardware, is actually quite basic and affordable.
 For its current duties, it is more than enough, and it will probably still be for a while unless somehow this blog becomes insanely popular.
 The components are as follows (prices at the time of purchase, January 2022):